Income Tax Notice for Property Sale – Capital Gain, TDS and CA Help

 Capital Gain Not Reported in ITR

 Taxpayers sometimes assume that if no tax is payable due to reinvestment, there is no need to disclose the sale.
-This is risky; the computation should still be disclosed properly.
+This is risky.
+The computation should still be disclosed properly.

 Section 54 or 54F Exemption Claimed Incorrectly